Being Deaf at the dentist poses some unique communication challenges. Some you can prepare for, others manage to surprise me.

-Unless you’re talking to one of those people who get on Facebook to say that they *just LOVE* going to the dentist.
+Unless you’re talking to one of those people who posts Facebook to say that they just LOVE going to the dentist.
 I mean really – shut up.
-What’s the point of that?

 Most normal people at least agree it’s not the most pleasant appointment.

-And then there’s another percentage of us who are downright stressed out, petrified, sweat through their clothes and AVOID GOING for months or even years.
+And then there’s a smaller percentage of us who are downright stressed out, petrified, sweat through their clothes and AVOID GOING for months or even years.

 I admit I’m a bad dental patient